atomicdata-dev/atomic-server/docs/src/js.md

 Core typescript library for fetching data, handling JSON-AD parsing, storing data, signing Commits, setting up WebSockets and full-text search and more.

+Runs in most common JS contexts like the browser, node, bun etc.

 ## Installation

 ```sh